SEPTIC BASICS

 General Tips and Tricks:

-• Unless you have a garbage disposal, do NOT dispose of food waste via your septic system.
-In all circumstances avoid putting fats, oils, and grease (FOG’s) down the drain, as these can cause clogs and negatively impact your septic system’s chemistry
+- Unless you have a garbage disposal, do NOT dispose of food waste via your septic system.
+In all circumstances avoid putting fats, oils, and grease (FOG’s) down the drain because they can disrupt the natural balance and functioning of the septic tank.
+They can hinder the ability of naturally occurring microbes to decompose solids effectively, leading to potential issues and imbalances within the system.

 Additives: